 Joel Sandelson has already conducted orchestras such as the Danish Radio Symphony Orchestra, the BBC National Orchestra of Wales, Camerata Salzburg, the Hallé Orchestra, the Scottish Chamber Orchestra, the Rotterdam Philharmonic Orchestra and the Orchestra of the Eighteenth Century.

 From 2018 to 2020 he held a Leverhulme Conducting Fellowship at the Royal Conservatoire of Scotland; during this time he was assistant conductor of the BBC Scottish Symphony Orchestra.
 He has assisted conductors such as Mark Elder, François-Xavier Roth, Thomas Dausgaard, Edward Gardner and Yan Pascal Tortelier.
 He is also the founder and director of the orchestra Wond’rous Machine, which performs on period instruments.

 Joel Sandelson graduated from Cambridge University in 2016 with the highest honours, and continued his training at London’s Royal Academy of Music with Sian Edwards.
 He received further encouragement at the renowned Tanglewood Music Center, and from conductors such as Roger Norrington, Thomas Søndergård, Joseph Swensen, Jorma Panula and Mark Stringer.
 In 2020 he won third prize at the Siemens Hallé International Conductors Competition.

-Joel Sandelson began his career as a cellist, giving recitals and performing chamber music at venues such as Wigmore Hall.
-He also gave solo concerts across Europe and successfully took part in several competitions, as well as performing as a Baroque cellist with Britain’s leading early music groups.
+Joel Sandelson began his musical training as a cellist, performing in recitals and chamber music concerts at venues including the Wigmore Hall in London.
+He went on to give concerts as a soloist throughout Europe, participated successfully in several competitions, and performed as a Baroque cellist with leading British early music ensembles.